thradams/cake/manual.md

   -rm              Outputs preprocessed code after compilation.
   -target=standard Output target C standard (c99, c11, c2x, cxx).
   -std=standard    Assume that the input sources are for standard (c99, c11, c2x, cxx).
+  -n               Check naming conventions (it is hardcoded for it own naming convention)
 ```
 The ouput dir is `./out`